CoinFabrik/xlink-docs/developers/contracts/xlink-staking.md

 Actions performed:

-- Calculates the difference (`delta`) between previous and the new value of accrued rewards, given by the `accrued-rewards` value of the message.
+- Calculates the difference (`delta`) between the previous and the updated amount of accrued rewards, given by the `accrued-rewards` value of the message.
 Mints the `delta` amount to the `xlink-staking` contract's balance to account for the new staked amount.
 - Updates the [`accrued-rewards`](#accrued-rewards) and [`total-staked`](#total-staked) maps.
 - Emits an `"add-rewards"` log with a detailed payload.